pramdevgan/Python-Specialization/Course 2/Week 2/0 Learning Objectives.md

+Store multiple characters or text in a string.
+Use built-in methods and functions to manipulate strings.

 # ***Learning Objectives***
+****
 - **Demonstrate ability to format strings with `f-strings` and `.format`**
 - **Identify basic forms of `string interpolation`**
 - **Compare strings when the capitalizations are different**